Autumn Sun

 Autumn Sun (Sol de otoño) is a 1996 Argentine drama film directed by Eduardo Mignogna and starring Norma Aleandro and Federico Luppi.
 It was written by Mignogna and Santiago Carlos Oves.
-Lita Stantic was the executive producer.
+Lita Stantic is the executive producer.

-In a survey of the 100 greatest films of Argentine cinema carried out by the Museo del Cine Pablo Ducrós Hicken in 2000, the film reached the 20th position.
+In a survey of the 100 greatest films of Argentine cinema carried out by the Museo del Cine Pablo Ducrós Hicken in 2000, the film was listed in the 20th position.

 Plot

 Clara Goldstein (Norma Aleandro) is a Jewish woman who places a personal ad in the Buenos Aires newspaper requesting the company of an older Jewish man.
-Her sole respondent, Raúl Ferraro (Federico Luppi) turns out to be a Gentile from Uruguay.
-Clara at first spurns him, but soon she realizes she needs him: Her brother is coming to visit her from Boston, and she has been lying to him about being in a romantic relationship.
+Her sole respondent, Raúl Ferraro (Luppi) turns out to be a Gentile from Uruguay.
+Clara at first spurns him, but soon she realizes she needs him: Her brother is coming to visit her from Boston and she has been lying to him about being in a romantic relationship.
 Raúl goes along with the ruse.
 Not long after, the couple begin to fall in love.